curv3d/curv/ideas/Module.md

       Used for Module value, and for Environ lookups in phase 2.
   * Eh:
     We add a sequence of definitions (name/phrase pairs).
-    Then we begin analyzing phrases, we discover nonlocals, and add them to the dictionary and slot map as name/expr pairs.
+    Then we begin analysing phrases, we discover nonlocals, and add them to the dictionary and slot map as name/expr pairs.
     In the end, we'll produce a map from slots to exprs, which we convert to a List of compile time values.

 * Recursive functions
-  * How do I hook analyze_lambda() so that it uses a shared nonlocals dictionary for module function members?
+  * How do I hook analyse_lambda() so that it uses a shared nonlocals dictionary for module function members?
     * Modify the Lambda_Phrase so that it knows it's a module member.
       Add a new data member (bool or pointer).
-    * The shared nonlocals dictionary is in the env passed to analyze_lambda.
+    * The shared nonlocals dictionary is in the env passed to analyse_lambda.
-      * So analyze_lambda checks the bool, downcasts the env to access the dictionary?
+      * So analyse_lambda checks the bool, downcasts the env to access the dictionary?
       * Or the new Lambda_Phrase data member is a pointer that provides access to the dictionary?
 (Does the referenced object have the same lifetime